h-sarhan/opensec/README.md

 # OpenSec

-OpenSec is a complete home surveillance system solution that emphasizes privacy and ease of use above all else.
+OpenSec is a complete home surveillance and intruder detection system that emphasizes privacy and ease of use above all else.

 # Features
 - All of OpenSec's components are stored locally on your own system, and none of its functionality requires a connection to a remote database or cloud provider